 YOU'RE INVITED TO OUR SERIES ON RESILIENCE IN CITIESAs part of this cross-sectoral conversation, we have invited public and private sector leaders and frontrunners to share their perspectives and experiences of the challenges and opportunities facing the water sector and, in particular, their vision of what resilience to climate change, extreme weather and natural hazards could be.

-IN CONTEXT: GLOBAL CLIMATE RISKSAccording to the World Economic Forum Global Risks Report 2019, four environmental risks dominate the top 5 global risks in terms of likelihood and impact – failure of climate-change mitigation and adaptation; extreme weather events; water crises; and natural disasters.
+IN CONTEXT: GLOBAL CLIMATE RISKSAccording to the World Economic Forum Global Risks Report 2020, four environmental risks dominate the top 5 global risks in terms of likelihood and impact – climate action failure; extreme weather events; water crises; and natural disasters.

 People and their assets are more densely concentrated in urban environments, which now operate 24/7/365 – making society much more vulnerable to climate-related disruption than in the past.
 Extreme weather events and natural disasters impact severely on people in terms of loss of lives, health and wellbeing, and the temporary or permanent loss of homes and livelihoods.
 In addition to environmental and ecological damage, the wider societal and economic impacts include disruptions to critical infrastructure networks such as energy, water supply and storm water systems; disruptions to transport networks and mobility; disruptions to business assets and processes such as supply chain and distribution networks; and increased climate change investment risk.